joshuawboone/barkitup/zettalights/Saber/ASSEMBLY.md

 ![Single blade final assembly lit](photos/photo_2_2026-06-17_00-31-32.jpg)

-Attach the closed cap onto the pommel end of the handle (bayonet fit — insert and twist).
+Once connected, thread the blade base segment onto the handle using the open cap.
+Hand-tight.
+The blade should not move freely.

+I found holding the blade with knees, holding handle still/steady in one hand and screwing the cap on is easiest.
+Keeping the blade and handle mostly stable while screwing will prevent the LEDs from twisting inside for the best visual apprearance.

 ---

 ## Phase 4 — Double Blade Config

 Repeat Phase 1–3 for the second blade.
+Use the coupler or the 2x closed caps as desired.

 > **Double blade config:** Both blades buttons will line up if slotted slightly offset of eachother for the bayonet twist action.